Barry Bremen: Golf

 At the 1979 U.S. Open, Bremen (who had a 7 handicap) sneaked on to Inverness Club in Toledo, Ohio, and played a practice round with Wayne Levi and Jerry Pate.
 He returned at the 1980 U.S. Open at the Baltusrol Golf Club, where he played so poorly in a practice round that a spectator asked the United States Golf Association's P.J.
 Boatwright, Jr. how such a lousy golfer had made it through qualifying.

 In 1985, Bremen played a practice round with Fred Couples, Jay Haas, and Curtis Strange at the U.S. Open at the Oakland Hills Country Club in Bloomfield Hills, Michigan.
-Scouting the course early in the week, Bremen was introduced to Couples, then an up-and-coming pro.
-"I had a great chuckle with him," Couples said. "[Bremen] said, 'Obviously, I can't tee off with you, but I'll find you out there.'"
-A friend of Bremen's – an Oakland Hills member – smuggled Bremen's clubs and caddie into the club.
+Scouting the course early in the week, Bremen was introduced to Couples.
+An Oakland Hills member who was a friend of Bremen's smuggled Bremen's clubs and caddie into the club.
 Bremen, wearing a disguise and claiming to be a qualifier named Mark Diamond, went in search of Couples, who was playing a practice round with Haas.
+At the 10th hole, Strange and Bob Eastwood joined the group.
+Bremen claimed to have shot a 77.
+Bremen said that out of all of his stunts, he was proudest of his golf antics.